Skip to content

 Some cartographer users choose to use scan only instead of touch and that is easy enough to do, you can setup for scan immediately after installation, no need to do the 3 step calibration as for touch!

-You can run the following gcode command:
+You can run the following:

-PROBE_SWITCH MODE=scan
+1. Run PROBE_SWITCH MODE=scan

 It is strongly recommended to disable the camera for this calibration step, just use the STOP_CAMERA macro to do this.